Why Are Elevator Accidents So Common in Texas?

-A nurse was nearly crushed to death in an elevator at the Fort Worth hospital.
-After examining the incident, state investigators discovered that the accident occurred due to worn-out brakes caused by lack of maintenance.
+In 2019, a nurse at John Peter Smith Hospital in Fort Worth was nearly crushed to death after attempting to enter an elevator that failed to stop between floors.
+The nurse, Carren Stratford, 56, sustained catastrophic internal injuries and brain damage.
+After examining the incident, state investigators discovered that the incident occurred due to worn-out brakes caused by lack of maintenance.

 Research shows that nearly half of all Texas elevator accidents occur in Dallas and Fort Worth.
-One-third of those accidents take place in hospitals, which typically have elevators running day and night.
+About one-third of those accidents take place in hospitals, which typically have elevators running day and night.
+A big problem?
+Lack of adequate elevator maintenance.

-Tela Mange, the department's spokeswoman in Austin, said that "There are a lot of building owners out there who are either unaware that they need to have their elevators inspected or that don't care.
+The Texas Department of Licensing and Regulation, based in Austin, is responsible for enforcing an annual elevator inspection requirement.
+But, according to an investigation by the local Dallas TV station, WFAA, more than 5,600 elevators statewide were overdue for inspections.
+Tela Mange, a spokesperson for the department, stated, "There are a lot of building owners out there who are either unaware that they need to have their elevators inspected or that don't care.
 And either one is a problem.”

-WFAA searched through a year’s worth of 911 stuck elevator calls to the Dallas Fire-Rescue.
-They soon discovered a pattern and noticed that accidents often occurred in the same five locations in Dallas and Fort Worth.
+WFAA searched through a year’s worth of 911 stuck elevator calls to Dallas Fire-Rescue.
+Investigators discovered a pattern, with many accidents occurring in the same five locations in Dallas and Fort Worth.

 • NorthPark Mall – 27 calls in one year.